Sign in

 Q: Are tire recycling machines suitable for all types of tires?

-A: Tire recycling machines are designed to process various types of tires, including passenger car tires, truck tires, and even large industrial tires.
-However, the specific capabilities of a tire recycling machine may vary depending on its design and specifications.
+A: Tire recycling machines are designed to handle various types of tires, including passenger car tires, truck tires, and large industrial tires.
+However, the specific capabilities depend on the machine's design and specifications.

 Q: What is the output capacity of a typical tire recycling machine?